 Blockchains have championed the crypto market for long.
 With the powerful Hashgraph now open for public, will the tables turn?

 Blockchains impact is mighteous and is impacting business, finance, education, governance, healthcare even in sports, music and beyond as the authors Don and Alex Tapscott predict in their bestseller Blockchain Revolution.
 Enter Hashgraph in 2016 and change the game completely.
+In this blog, we will figure out, is Hashgraph better than Blockchain?
 Both Blockchains and Hashgraphs are types of Distributed Ledger Technology where the latter is believed to challenge the global dominance of Blockchains.
 In fact, Hashgraph is touted to be the biggest thing since the internet and the most revolutionizing decentralized technology.
 But that’s all in due time.
-To understand which emerges as the victor in Hashgraph vs Blockchain, let us have a debriefing for both and then the comparison.
+To understand which emerges as the victor in Hashgraph Consensus vs Blockchain, let us have a debriefing for both and then the comparison.

 Ever since Blockchains gained popularity one question has rattled people a lot- What’s the difference between Blockchain and distributed ledger technology?
 Now Hashgraphs too.